E. T. Bedford: Career

 Bedford had many businesses ventures.
 He was associated with the ice business in New York with the notorious Charles W. Morse. he was the President of Corn Oil Refining Products, the New York Glucose Company, the Bedford Petroleum Company of France, the Colonial Oil Company of New Jersey, and the Self Winding Clock Company; Vice President of the Matheson Lead Company; a Director of the Standard Oil Company of New Jersey, the Bush Terminal Company, the Thompson-Starrett Company; and a Trustee and Director of the Title Guarantee and Trust Company, the Southport Trust Company of Connecticut, and the Long Island Safe Deposit Company of Brooklyn.

 Horse racing

-Aside from his many business ventures, Bedford was an expert breeder and horseman, holding a world record in the team to road wagon over a half-mile track of 2:12.25, also the race record to wagon of 2:08.25, which is the fastest mile driven in which more than two horses competed.
+Aside from several business ventures, Bedford was an expert breeder and horseman.
+He held a world record in the team to road wagon over a half-mile track of 2:12.25, and the race record to wagon of 2:08.25, which is the fastest mile driven in which more than two horses competed.